Bladder and Urethral Slings

 - When the ulcers grow deeper, they can begin to burrow through the wall of the intestine, forming a tunnel that leads to whatever tissue is next to the sore.

-Anal abscesses are often linked with fistulas and result from infection of the small glands inside the anus.
+Anal abscesses are often linked with fistulas and result from an infection of the small glands inside the anus.
 Crohn’s disease increases the risk of infection of these glands.

 Common symptoms of bladder fistula include: